What Is Changing for the UK Driving Test in 2026

 Continue reading

-Driving test nerves backed by DVSA data: why mock tests cut the anxiety fail by half, the route-familiarity effect, breathing protocols that actually work, and how to use the cooling period if nerves caused your first fail.
+Driving test nerves, backed by the data: why mock tests and route familiarity reduce anxiety-driven fails, breathing protocols that actually work, and how to use the cooling period if nerves caused your first fail.

 Manchester vs Liverpool driving test pass rates compared: Stockport tops Manchester at 49.5%, Upton tops Liverpool at 50.0%.
 Centre-by-centre rankings, route differences, and which city is harder.